UCSB-AMPLab/telar/README.md

 The build process is fully automated via GitHub Actions.
 Push changes to the main branch and GitHub Pages automatically rebuilds and deploys your site.
 To manually trigger a rebuild (e.g., after editing Google Sheets), go to the Actions tab and run the "Build and Deploy" workflow.

 For details on the automated workflow, see the [GitHub Actions Reference](https://ampl.clair.ucsb.edu/telar-docs/docs/7-reference/1-github-actions).

+## Automated Upgrades

+Telar v0.3.4+ includes an automated upgrade workflow that migrates your site to the latest version.

+> **Note:** The automated upgrade workflow is available for sites running **v0.3.4 or later**.
+If you're upgrading from an earlier version (v0.2.0-v0.3.3), you'll need to manually copy the upgrade workflow files to your repository first.
+See the [Upgrade Guide](https://ampl.clair.ucsb.edu/telar-docs/docs/workflows/upgrading) for detailed instructions.

+**To upgrade your site (v0.3.4+):**
+1. Go to your repository's **Actions** tab on GitHub
+2. Select the **"Upgrade Telar"** workflow
+3. Click **"Run workflow"**
+4. Review the automatically created pull request
+5. Merge the PR to complete the upgrade

+The upgrade system automatically:
+- Detects your current version
+- Applies necessary migrations
+- Updates framework files and configurations
+- Generates an upgrade summary with any manual steps

+For detailed instructions, see the [Upgrade Guide](https://ampl.clair.ucsb.edu/telar-docs/docs/workflows/upgrading).

 ## Customization